DevArtK/Portfolio/README.md

 # Portfolio - At Least Current

-## Technologies used were :
+## Technologies used were

--Html5
+- Html5
--CSS3
+- CSS3
--Javascript
+- Javascript